 |

-It didn't really catch on with
+It didn't catch on with the

-few movies were produced in what was then called
+produced in what was then called "two-color

-Warner Brothers).
-Many of
+Technicolor" (mostly by Warner Brothers).
+Many of the original

-the original negatives were discarded by
+negatives were discarded by Technicolor in 1948,

-decades, the movie was thus only accessible
+movie was thus only accessible through the black

-through the black & white version, which had
+& white version, which had been shot

-been shot separately, side-by-side with the
+separately, side-by-side with the colour version

-colour version (comparison of the two versions
+(comparison of the two versions shows only minor

-shows only minor differences, if at all).
+differences, if at all).

 But then an original